cloudedbats/cloudedbats_wurb/README.md

 # WURB - Wireless Ultrasonic Recorder for Bats

+**Note: This version of the WURB detector has been replaced by a completely rewritten new version.
+The new version can be found here: https://github.com/cloudedbats/cloudedbats_wurb_2020**

+**This version will not be removed since it is a stable version and maybe still have users.**

 This is a part of CloudedBats: http://cloudedbats.org and contains the source code repository for the CloudedBats recording unit.